A Language for Evaluating Derivatives of Functionals Using Automatic Differentiation: Introduction

 However, the main feature of our calculus is the ability to compute the derivative of functionals on real-valued functions.
 We therefore extend the mechanism of automatic differentiation to provide the directional derivative of functionals.
-To this end, we have developed a domain-theoretic Scott continuous directional derivative for real-valued functions on topological vector spaces that extends the Clarke subgradient to functionals defined on function spaces where the Scott topology does not admit a norm.
+To this end, we have developed a domain-theoretic Scott continuous directional derivative for real-valued functions on Hausdorff topological vector spaces that extends the Clarke subgradient to functionals defined on function spaces where the Scott topology does not admit a norm.
 In addition, we are able to reduce the problem of definability of linear functionals in the language to the definability of first-order functions.

-Automatic differentiation on functionals has also been considered in~\cite{frechet,HuotDV20,ShermanMC21}.
+Automatic differentiation on functionals has also been considered in~\cite{frechet,HuotDV20,KPK22,ShermanMC21}.
 In \cite{frechet}, an approach quite different from ours is used: functions on reals are represented through a base of Chebyshev polynomials, and thereby the directional derivative of a functional is evaluated.
-In \cite{HuotDV20,ShermanMC21} no recursive definition of functions on reals is possible.
+In \cite{HuotDV20,ShermanMC21} no recursive definition of functions on reals is possible and we have already commented on \cite{KPK22}.

 Because both recursion on real numbers and non-differentiable Lipschitz maps are included in our language, we cannot use the approach adopted by \cite{HuotSV22,ShermanMC21} in the denotational semantics, which creates a serious challenge for defining a denotational semantics as we undertake in this work.
+Here, we establish the correctness of the results given by automatic differentiation of higher-order functions and relate them to mathematical notions of derivatives.